 Seminar on Urban planning informed by kaupapa Māori principles

-You are warmly invited to a free seminar with speakers Shaun Awatere and Keriata Stuart.
+We warmly invite you to a rescheduled seminar with speakers Shaun Awatere and Keriata Stuart.
 How can kaupapa Māori elements help inform urban planning?
 What value can these elements add to mainstream urban planning?
 Can this approach form the basis for effective engagement, inclusion, and capacity building for Māori in urban areas?

-Venue: Adam Auditorium, ground floor, City Gallery, Civic Square, 101 Wakefield St, Wellington
+Venue: Adam Auditorium, City Gallery, Civic Square, 101 Wakefield St, Wellington,

 Shaun Awatere and Keriata Stuart